leafok88/lbbs/README.md

 7) Set up systemd

-   Create your own /usr/lib/systemd/system/lbbs.service from sample at conf/lbbs.service.default, and make any change if necessary.
+   Create your own /usr/lib/systemd/system/lbbs.service from the sample at conf/lbbs.service.default, and make any change if necessary.
 Please note that the startup argument "-f" with bbsd should be used in systemd notify mode.

    Run the following bash command to startup the service: